pandallel/quilt/memory-bank/progress.md

 ## Project Status

-The project is in the **early implementation stage** (Milestone 1: Core Material Processing Pipeline).
-We're establishing the foundational architecture and implementing the core components.
+The project is in the **early implementation stage** (Milestone 2: Discovery Actor Uses Scanner).
+We've established the foundational architecture, implemented the core components, and successfully integrated the DirectoryScanner with the DiscoveryActor.

 ## What Works